saleor/storefront/README.md

 ![Selecting what webhook event should be sent to Checkout App](./docs/setup-adyen-webhook-test-1.png)

 Adyen will make a call to your webhook.
-If everythign is configured properly you'll see that the test was successful:
+If everything is configured properly you'll see that the test was successful:

 ![Successful webhook test in Adyen](./docs/setup-adyen-webhook-test-2.png)